cyril-ui-developer/simple-react-app/README.md

 3. JavaScript/ES6 - Core language
 4. Redux - Predictable state management
 5. Axios - Promise based HTTP client for the browser and node.js
+6. React Table - a lightweight, fast and extendable datagrid built for React
-6. This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+7. This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).